mike-wellner/ngx-navigation-drawer/README.md

-# navigation-drawer
+# ngx-navigation-drawer

-Angular navigation drawer module to be included as submodule.
+An Angular navigation drawer module.
-Create a style_*.scss from the templates and include the module as git submodule.

 If you are planning to use content projection please pass a container with 3 different sections:
 +-----+----------------+----------------+